-7 things that are killing off your good gut bugs
+7 things that are harming your good gut bugs

 (Some of them might surprise you!)

-Today I’m talking about seven things that can kill off your good gut bacteria.
+Today I’m talking about seven things that can harm your good gut bacteria.
 Some may be obvious, and some may be things you have never even thought of!

 - Antibiotics.
 Whilst they’ve saved so many lives, they are also designed to kill all bacteria – the good guys included.
 Now, studies show that it takes about two years to recover from one round of antibiotics.
 And for those who have several round of antibiotics in a year?
 It can permanently alter your microbiome, with the good guys unable to return to previous population numbers or loss of important species altogether.